Socram0x/Client-Server-TCP-signedFiles/README.md

 ```
 If the build process is successful, you will see the message "Binary OK" along with the path of the generated binary.

-To run the server, execute the following command:
+The server must be run from `cmd/server`, executing the following command:

 ```bash
 ./server